 This course is designed to provide the student with knowledge and skills in basic surgical case preparation and procedures to include pharmaceutical and anesthesia procedures utilized in the surgical environment.
+Prerequisite(s): MED102 and PTC100.

 STS132 Surgical Procedures I (4 cr.)